R v Stairs: Dissent and concurrence

 Justice Andromache Karakatsanis wrote a dissent, which was joined by two other justices.
 Karakatsanis J agreed with the majority that the current SITA framework needed to be modified in order to be constitutional insofar it relates to searches of the home, however she held that the majority's framework was still not stringent enough to reflect the high degree of privacy interests implicated by searches of the home.
 Under the dissent's framework, searches of the home incident to arrest would only be valid if the police reasonably suspected that there was an imminent risk to public safety which required the search, and the search was narrowly tailored to address that suspicion.
 Karakatsanis J stated that the requirement for imminence was necessary to delineate the situations in which getting a warrant was feasible from those that required an urgent response.
 She also rejected the distinction in the majority's opinion between spaces that were under the physical control of accused and those that were not, saying that it was unnecessary and overcomplicated the framework.
-Applying her framework to the facts of the case, Karakatsanis J found the search unlawful, and said the evidence should've been excluded based on the seriousness of the state conduct and it's impact on the accused's privacy interests.
+Applying her framework to the facts of the case, Karakatsanis J found the search unlawful, and said the evidence should've been excluded based on the seriousness of the state conduct and its impact on the accused's privacy interests.

 Justice Suzanne Côté wrote a concurrence in which she endorsed the dissent's framework.
 She agreed that the basement living room search had been unlawful and breached Stairs' section 8 right against unreasonable search and seizure, but would've still admitted the derivative evidence based on the Grant test.
 Côté J held that since the officers had been operating in good faith on what they reasonably assumed to be the correct law for such searches, the Grant factors favoured admission of the evidence in the particular circumstances of the case.